Here is the illustration depicting the concept of a Payment Gateway.

 When a business wants to accept credit card through its website, it must have two services:

-1. A Merchant Account
+1. Merchant Account

-2. A “Payment Gateway
+2. Payment Gateway

-A merchant account handles the financial processing of the credit card transaction with the banks and card brand (VISA, MasterCard, etc).
+A merchant account handles the financial processing of the credit card transaction with the banks and card brands (VISA, MasterCard, etc).
 A “payment gateway” provides the technology to securely capture and transfer the credit card information from a website shopping cart to the merchant account.
 Authorize.net is a payment gateway provider, so all that they do is supply technology to capture and transfer credit card transactions to compatible merchant account providers.

 It is very typical to have one company supply the merchant account and another supply the payment gateway because very few companies supply both services under the same roof.
-Instead, most companies specialize in providing one part of the needed services and then partner with other companies for various other services that may be needed.
-When a customer needs a service that merchant services company does not provide directly, the company simply sets the customer up with a compatible third-party service provider to supply the needed service.
+Instead, most companies specialize in providing one part of the needed services and then partner with other companies for various other payment-related services that may be needed.
+When a business needs a service that merchant services company does not provide directly, the company simply sets the customer up with a compatible third-party service provider to supply the needed service.

 If you were to buy a physical credit card machine, it would be manufactured by a different company other than the merchant account provider.
 Though in most cases, the merchant account provider would facilitate the buying or leasing of the equipment.
 The same practice holds true for internet payment gateways.